 However, if you switch from high temperature in the sauna to cold water from a swimming pool or jacuzzi, you might do just the opposite and raise blood pressure.

 By using the sauna, you will prevent damage to your kidneys, eyes, heart, and arteries.

 However, people usually wonder:

 - Does sweating reduce salt levels in the body?- The amount of sodium in your sweat is around 500mg/lb.
-Therefore, if you lose 2lbs of sweat per hour, your sodium loss become huge.
+Therefore, if you lose 2lbs of sweat per hour, your sodium loss becomes huge.
 You should eat foods loaded with salt to replace the loss.

 Because of the excessive sweat, it’s crucial to drink several glasses of water after the session ends.
 Recommended duration of sauna use is 20 minutes.

-In this case, it’s proven to be suitable therapy method for patients who suffer from hypertension.
-Additionally, sauna yields cardiovascular and overall health.
+In this case, it’s proven to be a suitable therapy method for patients who suffer from hypertension.
+Additionally, the sauna yields cardiovascular and overall health.
 Furthermore, it reinvigorates those who are worn out from a workout or long day at work, and it helps you to relax and unwind.